metaphorical/microserver/README.md

 Taking the idea (and a tool) from Garrett Smith, following what he did in his talk on building web server in erlang, logical extension is doing RnD on regular web microservice...
 Something that gets hit a lot?

+Turned out I have put a pause on this one due to bad documentation...
+I can rather write my own routing and go with it then use what is there.
+At least it looks like it at this moment.

 ### Cowboy